Jack and Jeremy's Real Lives

-Jack and Jeremy's Real Lives was a 1996 comedy show for Channel 4, written by and starring Jack Dee and Jeremy Hardy.
+Jack and Jeremy's Real Lives is a 1996 comedy show for Channel 4, written by and starring Jack Dee and Jeremy Hardy.

 The series was a collection of mockumentaries similar to their previous collaboration, Jack and Jeremy's Police 4.
 Each episode focused on the pair playing bizarre characters from a particular profession.
 The series was shot on film and featured no laugh track.
 The pilot featured Sacha Baron Cohen being electrocuted.

 After three episodes it was moved to air after midnight due to low ratings.

 Episodes and summaries

 Aristocrats

 A day in the life of aristocratic brothers has them solving a murder, attending a black magic ritual and visiting some poor people.

 Writers

 Struggling, troubled writers believe they've received their big break when Radio 3 ask them to do a poetry reading.

 Paranormal Researchers

 The pair search for evidence of ghosts in Barbara Castle, Dorset.